basisai/bedrock-express/README.md

 ### Creating a Model Server

-Users will need to define a model class in `serve.py` to tell the server how to load and call your model on each inference request.
+Users will need to define a model class in `serve.py` file to tell the server how to load and call your model for inference.
 Our [bdrk](https://pypi.org/project/bdrk/) library provides the `BaseModel` that you should inherit from.
 For example,

 ```python
 import pickle